Allex6/jscience/readme.md

 ### Poisson Probability

-The Poisson distribution estimates the probability of `k` events in a fixed interval:
+The Poisson distribution estimates the probability of `k` events in a fixed interval of time given a mean `λ`:

 ```
 P(X = k) = (e⁻ˡ * λᵏ) / k!